d-ries/linux-essentials/11_managingrunningprocesses/01_course.md

 ## Managing front- and background processes
-Our bash shell, unlike a Graphical User Interface, does not have the possibility to run and show different programs simultaneously in the shell, but we are able to run programs in the front- or background.Knowing that it is possible to run multiple programs at the same time in our shell there must be a way to choose what is running at the fore- and background at what time.
+Our bash shell, unlike a Graphical User Interface, does not have the possibility to run and show different programs simultaneously in the shell, but we are able to run programs in the front- or background.
+Knowing that it is possible to run multiple programs at the same time in our shell there must be a way to choose what is running at the fore- and background at what time.
 For starters there are different methods of running programs in the background.
 You can add a & after the command to start it in the background
 ```bash
 student@ubuntu-server:~$ sleep 300 &